Cesarean Scar Defect Formation :

 – It forms after cesarean delivery, at the site of hysterotomy, on the anterior wall of the uterine isthmus.

 – Improper healing of the cesarean incision leads to thinning of the anterior uterine wall, which creates an indentation and a fluid-filled pouch at the cesarean scar site.

 Cesarean Scar Defect Risk Factors :

-– The exact reason why a niche develops has not yet been determined; however, Surgical techniques that may increase the chance of niche development include low (cervical) hysterotomy, single-layer uterine wall closure, use of locking sutures, closure of hysterotomy with endometrial-sparing technique & multiple cesarean deliveries.
-Patients with medical conditions that may impact wound healing (such as DM & smoking) may be at increased risk for niche formation.
+– The exact reason why a niche develops has not yet been determined; however, Surgical techniques that may increase the chance of niche development include low (cervical) hysterotomy, single-layer uterine wall closure, use of locking sutures, closure of hysterotomy with endometrial-sparing technique and multiple cesarean deliveries.
+Patients with medical conditions that may impact wound healing (such as DM and smoking) may be at increased risk for niche formation.

 Cesarean Scar Defect Complications :

 – The presence of fibrotic tissue in the niche acts like a valve, leading to the accumulation of blood in this reservoir-like area.
 A niche thus can cause delayed menstruation, resulting in abnormal bleeding, pelvic pain, vaginal discharge, dysmenorrhea, dyspareunia and infertility.
 Accumulated blood in this area can ultimately degrade cervical mucus and sperm quality, as well as inhibit sperm transport, a proposed mechanism of infertility.
 Women with a niche who conceive are at potential risk for cesarean scar ectopic pregnancy, with the embryo implanting in the pouch, subsequently growing and developing improperly.

 – The best time to assess for the abnormality is after the patient’s menstrual cycle, when the endometrial lining is at its thinnest and recently menstruated blood has collected in the defect (this can highlight the niche on imaging).